jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 abstract: "I talk about my expectation for how Bitcoin might scale to handle billions of users, and some implications for short-to-mid term protocol development."
 ---

 Back in June, AJ published an [underread blogpost](https://www.erisian.com.au/wordpress/2023/06/21/putting-the-b-in-btc) about scaling.
-I’ll do a hasty job of paraphrasing the post --  which you should read in full -- by noting that it hypothesizes that the way that we might scale to **1 billion** users transacting at about **1 tx/week** (which is checking-account volume, my personal target) is by having about 50,000 kinda-sorted-trusted “sidechains” that bear the brunt of most payment volume.
+I’ll do a hasty job of paraphrasing the post --  which you should read in full -- by noting that it hypothesizes that the way that we might scale to **1 billion** users transacting at about **1 tx/week** (which is checking-account volume, my personal target) is by having about 50,000 kinda-sorted-trusted off-chain entities that bear the brunt of most payment volume.

-I'm going to discuss whether I think this assertion is realistic, and if it has any implications on the covenants discussion.
+Here I discuss whether I think this is realistic, and if it tells us anything about possible consensus changes.

-## Sidechains?
+## Off-chain entities?

-I use “sidechains” in a loose sense here to mean anything that allows aggregating bitcoin activity off-chain.
 If you wanted to be especially coarse you could just say “bitcoin banks.”
 Examples of what I mean here are

 1. a traditional, federated sidechain like Liquid,
-  - You send your coins to be controlled by some third party (and you hope they send them back), but in return you get more expressive scripting abilities or confidential assets or faster blocks or some combination of all of them.
+  - You send your coins to be controlled by some third party, but in return you get more expressive scripting abilities or confidential assets or faster blocks or some combination of all of them.
   - Drivechains are sort of like this, but the peg-in and -out are mediated by bitcoin miners.
 1. some kind of Chaumian ecash bank like fedimint or cashu,
   - You send your coins to a federation (or even an individual operator), and you get some privacy benefits.
-1. or some yet-to-be-discovered design that isn’t really a sidechain at all, in that it doesn’t hinge on trusting some third party to return your coins ("peg out").
-Instead such a design would rely purely on enforcement via smart contract (i.e. bitcoin script) and a magic sprinkle of *time-sensitivity* on the part of its users.
+1. or some yet-to-be-discovered design that doesn’t hinge on trusting some third party to return your coins ("peg out"), instead relying on enforcement via smart contract (i.e. bitcoin script) and a magic sprinkle of *time-sensitivity* on the part of its users.
   - This is like a [coinpool](https://coinpool.dev) or something vaguely in the direction of [Ark](https://www.arkpill.me/) (which is itself right now just a vague direction).
   - You could think of this as behaving like the generalization of a lightning channel from 2 parties to `n` parties.
 It would probably require interactivity across all participants for each payment, but the holy grail would be some design that allows subsets of participants to generate off-chain activity without requiring everyone to sign.
 Though whether the latter is even possible is an area of ongoing research.
   - For the purposes of this post, this could even be some kind of [ZKP rollup](https://github.com/john-light/validity-rollups/blob/main/validity_rollups_on_bitcoin.md) thing - after all, “fraud proof” and “penalty transaction” seem basically equivalent.